cupang-afk/cupang-updater2/README.md

 ### License

-This project is licensed under the GNU General Public License.
+This project is licensed under the GNU General Public License version 3.
 See the `LICENSE` file for more information.

+### TODO

+- [ ] Update documentation